Peterson & Associates, P.C.

-In 2011, the Food and Drug Administration (FDA), approved prescription blood thinning medication Xarelto.
+In 2011, the Food and Drug Administration (FDA) approved the prescription blood thinning medication Xarelto.
 Shortly thereafter, Xarelto displaced Pradaxa, a competing blood thinner manufactured by Boehringer Ingelheim, as the most frequently prescribed blood thinner.

 As blood thinners, both Pradaxa and Xarelto are supposed to reduce the risk of blood clots and stroke in patients.
 The drugs are prescribed to patients who are at risk of blood clots after serious surgeries.

 Xarelto is manufactured by Bayer but marketed by Johnson & Johnson’s subsidiary Janssen Pharmaceuticals in the United States.
-The blood thinner is one of the newest blood-thinners on the market over the last three years, the drug has revealed serious side effects.
+The blood thinner is one of the newest on the market over the last three years, and it has revealed serious side effects.

 In the wake of multiple allegations of serious injury, at least 24 lawsuits have been filed in federal district courts across the country.
 The US Judicial Panel on Multidistrict Litigation has consolidated the lawsuits because the attorneys and patients all raised issues that were common among all of the cases.